The Beginner's Guide to Freelance Copywriting in 2023

 The secret: The demand for freelance copywriters is higher than ever

-The big secret boils down to this: Most people don’t like writing.
+Most people don’t like writing.
 The small fraction of people who do enjoy writing tend to prefer working on novels, short stories, and poetry.
-They want nothing to do with writing for businesses.
+They don't like writing for businesses.

 Demand for competent writers far exceeds supply.
 It's not uncommon to meet writers clearing six figures each year from their writing businesses.